British Motorsports Marshals’ Club Ltd (BMMC) Privacy Notice 2020

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 Sharing your information:

-We may share your information with MSA, as required by its General Regulations for governing motor sport and for grading, other MSA registered clubs, our insurance Companies/Underwriters or Brokers, or any organisation if we have to comply with a legal obligation.
+We may share your information with Motorsport UK, as required by its General Regulations for governing motor sport and for grading, other Motorsport UK registered clubs, our insurance Companies/Underwriters or Brokers, or any organisation if we have to comply with a legal obligation.

 When you use the volunteering system we will pass your information to Chief Marshals or representatives of the organising clubs for those events you have selected for the provision of tickets and essential event information.
 The information we provide may include emergency contact and next of kin details that will be used only in the event of an emergency.
 You should let the contact and next of kin know that you have given this information to us.